VanitaDhanagar/btp-kyma-day2-operations/documentation/cicd/prepare-cicd-environment/README.md

 2. Choose **+** to create a new Role Binding.
 3. In the **Create Role Binding** dialog, fill in the following fields:
    * Name: enter a name, for example **cicd-fontend-binding**
+   * Role Type: ClusterRole
-   * Role: select **admin (CRI)**.
+   * Role: select **admin**.
 (Note: In a productive environment, you would like to restrict the permissions of a service account to the minimal scope and not grant admin privileges, but for a tutorial this is of no concern.)
    * Kind: **ServiceAccount**
    * Service Account Namespace: **frontend**
    * Service Account Name: **cicd-frontend** (or the name you chose for your Service Account)